-Public Domain is a status given to publications, creative works, or other types of works that are no longer protected by copyright (see top, right image).
+Public Domain is a status given to publications, creative works, or other types of works that are no longer protected by copyright.
 No one legally owns these works, so they can be reused or repurposed by anyone!

 How can public domain works be used?

 If I reuse a public domain work, do I need to cite it?
 Although these works are free of copyright restrictions, attributing a public domain work is good practice from the standpoints of academic integrity and the respect of intellectual property.
-Using a public domain work does not violate copyright, but failing to attribute it or wrongfully claiming authorship is considered plagiarism (Crews, 2020, pg.
+Using a public domain work does not violate copyright, but failing to attribute it or wrongfully claiming authorship is considered plagiarism as opposed to copyright infringement (Crews, 2020, pg.
 58).
 Therefore, citing a public domain work is just the ethically right thing to do!

 Disclaimer: The FAU Libraries and its faculty, staff, and administration are not attorneys and cannot interpret the law.
 This information is provided for educational purposes only and does not substitute for advice from legal counsel.